MushroomMaula/blog/README.md

 If you wish to create a similar blog follow these steps:
 - Clone this repoe
 - Make sure poetry is installed and run `poetry install`
-- The name, author etc. can be changed in `conf.py` for the non-sphinx options have a look at the documentation of `ablog` and the `sphinx-book-theme`.
+- The name, author etc. can be changed in `conf.py`, for the non-sphinx options have a look at the documentation of `ablog` and the `sphinx-book-theme`.
-- The displayed image can be found in the `_static/` folder
+- The displayed image can be changed in the `_static/` folder
 - To build and view the website run the following command:
     `poetry run ablog build && poetry run serve`